Screenshots may differ slightly depending on software version.

 Continue exploring relationships with the graph columns tools.
 However, do not get carried away with this, because it will be much more productive to do statistical analysis first – before drawing any conclusions.

 Now let’s start analyzing the responses numerically.
 Under the Analysis branch click the node labeled Conversion and press the Start Analysis button.
 A new set of tabs appears at the top of your screen.
 They are arranged from left to right in the order needed to complete the analysis.
 What could be simpler?

 Stat-Ease provides a full array of response transformations via the Transform option.
 Click Tips for details.
 For now, accept the default transformation selection of None.

 Now click the Fit Summary tab.
-At this point Design-Expert fits linear, two-factor interaction (2FI), quadratic, and cubic polynomials to the response.
+At this point the program fits linear, two-factor interaction (2FI), quadratic, and cubic polynomials to the response.
 At the top is the response identification, immediately followed below, in this case, by a warning: “The Cubic Model is aliased.”
 Do not be alarmed.
 By design, the central composite matrix provides too few unique design points to determine all the terms in the cubic model.
 It’s set up only for the quadratic model (or some subset).

 Next you will see several extremely useful tables for model selection.
 Each table is discussed briefly via sidebars in this tutorial on RSM.